kvshashank/kvshashank.github.io/index.md

 description: Remote Sensing, Vegetation Mapping and Data Science

 ---
-My research is focused on vegetation monitoring using remote sensing data along with machine learning methods.  spans various sensors (spaceborne/airborne), spatial scales (landscape scale going all the way to continental scales) and vegetation types (crops/arctic shrubs).
+My research is focused on vegetation monitoring with the help of remote sensing data and machine learning methods.
+I have experience working with remote sensing data from different sensors (multispectral/hyperspectral), mounted on various platforms (spaceborne/airborne) and collected for different spatial scales (landscape-scale going all the way to continental-scales) to study diverse vegetation types (crops/arctic tundra shrubs).
 I am specifically interested in the following
 * Continental-scale continuous mapping of crops in near real time - **“What is growing?”**
 * Impact of growing conditions, including mean and extreme weather, on crop yield - **“How much is growing and what is the expected yield?”** <br>